aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/kiddush-levanah/kiddush-levanah-sanctification-of-the-moon-rabbi-david-seidenberg-neohasid-org.html.md

 Praise the One, all angels, praise the One, all the hosts.
 Praise the One, sun and moon, praise the One, all stars of light.
 Praise the One, skies above skies, and water that is beyond the sky.
-They will praise Hashem's name, for G‽D commanded and they were created, and G‽D set them up ever forever, giving them a law, and it will not be erased.[foot]Psalms 148:1-6[/foot]
+They will praise Hashem's name, for God commanded and they were created, and God set them up ever forever, giving them a law, and it will not be erased.[foot]Psalms 148:1-6[/foot]
 </div></td></tr>